Configuring BullMQ Concurrency Limits for High Throughput

 Integrate BullMQ metrics with Prometheus and Grafana.
 Export job duration histograms.
 Track Redis EVAL latency to detect Lua script contention.
 High latency correlates with lock thrashing.

 Event loop lag spikes signal CPU starvation.
-Use perf_hooks or APM agents to monitor performance.eventLoopUtilization().
+Use perf_hooks to monitor performance.eventLoopUtilization().
 Values above 80% require immediate concurrency reduction.

 Prometheus Metrics Exporter: